Building and Safety

 This class is a great opportunity for the recipients of the California Earthquake Authority grant money.
 Those participating will gain seismic knowledge and develop a set of plans specific to their project.

-The San Leandro City Council announced that for the third year in a row, San Leandro homeowners are eligible to receive as much as $3,000 to help strengthen their homes in the event of a major earthquake.
-Qualified homeowners in the 94577, 94578 and 94579 zip codes can now apply for the Earthquake Brace + Bolt program from January 25th thru February 27th registration deadline via www.earthquakebracebolt.com.
+The San Leandro City Council announced that for the fourth year in a row, San Leandro homeowners are eligible to receive as much as $3,000 to help strengthen their homes in the event of a major earthquake.
+Qualified homeowners in the 94577, 94578 and 94579 zip codes can now apply for the Earthquake Brace + Bolt program from dates to come in January 2021 registration deadline via www.earthquakebracebolt.com.
 Participating homeowners will be selected by a random drawing.
 All qualifying homeowners who registered will either be selected to participate or put on a wait list.
-In 2016, 114 lucky San Leandro homeowners were awarded up to $3,000 to retrofit their homes.
+In 2017, 104 lucky San Leandro homeowners were awarded up to $3,000 to retrofit their homes.
+New program dates in 2021 to come.

 The houses must meet certain criteria, including being built on a level or low-slope site and sit on a raised foundation with a four-foot (or less) cripple wall under the first floor.
 Qualifying dwellings are typically pre-1979 houses that aren’t bolted to their foundations, are built atop a crawl space and have unbraced “cripple walls” surrounding that crawl space.